Signs Your Furnace is Overheating And Its Causes

 For many homeowners, furnace heating is easy to detect because of certain obvious signs.
 But in many cases, you may have to look for the less obvious signs to identify the problem.

-Signs of Furnace Overheating
+Common Furnace Overheating Symptoms

 Common symptoms of an overheating furnace include: